andrewabarca/bizible.en/help/advanced-bizible-features/touchpoint-fields-new/touchpoint-fields.md

 ## FAQ {#faq}

-##### Is there a maximum number of Touchpoint Fields that we can create? {#is-there-a-maximum-number-of-touchpoint-fields-that-we-can-create}
+**Is there a maximum number of Touchpoint Fields that we can create?**

 There is a limit of 100 fields.